ovatsus/ovatsus.github.com/source/_posts/2013-07-21-fsharp-data-1-1-9-released.markdown

 categories: [F#, Type Providers]
 ---

-We've just released version [1.1.9](http://www.nuget.org/packages/FSharp.Data/1.1.9) of [FSharp.Data](https://github.com/fsharp/FSharp.Data), and I realized we've not been announcing new releases since version 1.1.1 when Thomas [first announced it](http://tomasp.net/blog/fsharp-data.aspx), so I though I'd rectify that.
+We've just released version [1.1.9](http://www.nuget.org/packages/FSharp.Data/1.1.9) of [FSharp.Data](https://github.com/fsharp/FSharp.Data), and I realized we've not been announcing new releases since version 1.1.1 when Tomas [first announced it](http://tomasp.net/blog/fsharp-data.aspx), so I though I'd rectify that.
 In addition to bug fixes, here what's has been added to FSharp.Data since then:

 * The behaviour of CsvProvider can be fine tuned by using the HasHeaders, Schema, IgnoreErrors, SafeMode, and PreferOptionals parameters.
 See the CsvProvider documentation [here](http://fsharp.github.io/FSharp.Data/library/CsvProvider.html).
 * The CSV Parser and Reader can now be used standalone.
 See the CsvFile documentation [here](http://fsharp.github.io/FSharp.Data/library/CsvFile.html).